railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_logistic.rst

     stocked by your supplier.
     Or, conversely, it could be stock owned by your customer (not valued by you) but stocked in your company.
+    Make sure that you create consignment locations as part of your internal stock.

 To enable you to consolidate easily at a higher level, the location definition is hierarchical.
 This structure is given by the field :guilabel:`Parent location`.
 That also enables you to manage complex